Australian Institute of Anatomy: History of the building

-Occupied by the National Film and Sound Archive since October 1984, the building was the home of the Australian Institute of Anatomy from 1931 to 1984.
+Occupied by the National Film and Sound Archive since October 1984, the building was originally the home of the National Museum of Australian Zoology, and later the Australian Institute of Anatomy from 1931 to 1984.
 Originally it held the anatomy collection of Sir Colin MacKenzie.
 This collection included the heart of the celebrated Australian racehorse Phar Lap.
 MacKenzie became the founding director of the Institute on Anatomy, and on his death in 1938 his ashes were placed behind a commemorative plaque in the building's foyer.
 Buildings constructed during this phase were 'built to broaden national interest and establish the city as a centre of archives and collections'.

 Both grand and austere, the building is often classified as Art Deco, though its overall architectural style is technically Inter-war Stripped Classical.
 Classical architecture was popular during the 1930s and 1940s but lost favour after the downfall of Germany's Third Reich.
 The style was again revived in the early 1960s and became common for government buildings in Canberra during this time.
 Examples include the Law Courts of the ACT (1961) and the National Library of Australia (1968).

 Buildings in this style often feature a symmetrical façade, a horizontal skyline, classical columns and a central entrance.
 Traditional building materials such as stone and terracotta are often employed.
 The building has described as 'some of the finest examples of nationalistic Australian Art Deco design and detailing in Australia.'
 The art deco influence is evident in the strong and consistent decorative features of native flora, fauna and Aboriginal art and motifs throughout the building.